TapWithUs/tap-unity-plugin/README.md

 ### OnBluetoothTurnedOn

 Called whenever bluetooth state is turned on. pretty straight-forward...
+* Doesn't work on Windows Platform.

 ### OnBluetoothTurnedOff

 Called whenver bouetooth state is turned off...
 You can use this function to alert the user for example.
+* Doesn't work on Windows Platform.

-### OnTapConnected(string identifier, string name)
+### OnTapConnected(string identifier, string name. int fw)

-Called when a TAP device is connected to the mobile device, sending the TAP identifier and it's display name.
+Called when a TAP device is connected to the mobile device, sending the TAP identifier, it's display name and the firmware version of the TAP.
 Each TAP device has an identifier (a unique string) to allow you to keep track of all the taps that are connected (if for example you're developing a multiplayer game, you need to keep track of the players).
 This identifier is used in the rest of the events actions.